Amazon is poorly vetting Alexa’s user-submitted answers

 A user responding to the question “How do you fully solve a rubik’s cube?” endorsed the Lego Mindstorms EV3 robotics kit: “The best way to solve the Rubik’s cube is to build your own MindCub3r robot, that can be built from a single LEGO MINDSTORMS EV3 home set (31313).
 MindCub3r will scan the scrambled cube and then fully solve it, using its unique mechanism to twist the sides and to turn the cube around.”

-The questions “What are Florida’s zombies?” and “Are there zombies in florida?” could be referring to the May 2019 Lake Worth power outage notice that included a warning about zombies in the city, but Alexa Answers users took the an opportunity to advertise Lake Worth’s upcoming Zombie Run on October 2019.
+The questions “What are Florida’s zombies?” and “Are there zombies in florida?” could be referring to the May 2019 Lake Worth power outage notice that included a warning about zombies in the city, but Alexa Answers users took the opportunity to advertise Lake Worth’s Zombie Run.
 One answer reads: “Lake Worth Beach, a Florida city that is famous for having a hacker send out a ‘zombie alert,’ last year is hosting a ‘zombie run’ Oct.
 25, 2019 for residents.”

 Protected process